www-splitcells-net/net.splitcells.network/doc/tasks.md

 1. Define break points of this project.
 1. Fork Wars
 ### Todos
+1. Define and document document "repo.*" command arguments.
+   1. Remotes paths should always contain of 3 (protocol, host, file path) elements as different systems have slightly different syntax
+   1. No subrepo variable in path.
+1. file.partition.manager
+   1. gnome-disks
+   1. gparted
 1. Unify configuration system.
    "config.console.time.between.lines.in.text" and the echo variables use different style of configuration management.
 1. Do not exit repo.synchhronize etc. with error if remote repository is not available.
 Just bring a warning.